World Cup Scenarios: What Needs To Happen For Teams To Advance Out Of The Group Stage

 — NTV Kenya (@ntvkenya) June 23, 2018

 France is mathematically guaranteed to advance, while Peru is out.
 Denmark can advance with either a win or a draw against France; but if they lose, and Australia beats Peru, they’re out.
 Australia’s situation is much more complicated.
-We’ll let New York Times soccer writers Kenan Davis, Victor Mather and Joe Ward explain it.
+We’ll let New York Times soccer writers Kenan Davis, Victor Mather, and Joe Ward explain it.

 “Australia is out if it loses to Peru or draws.
 If it wins and Denmark loses, it will almost certainly advance, although Denmark could still get through with a few odd score combinations, such as Denmark losing by one in a high-scoring game and Australia winning by one in a low-scoring affair.”